 3. Go through each item piece by piece.
-Don’t dwell too long on each piece but do check in with yourself and try and work out when the last time was you wore it; did it make you feel good; is it still in good condition?
+Don’t dwell too long on each piece but do check in with yourself and try and work out when the last time was you wore it; did it make you feel good; is it still in good condition; does it fit?
 If it passes those tests, it stays and is allowed back in.

 4. Create a throw out pile.
 The throw-out pile is for those items that are stained or can’t be repaired.
 Please don’t send these to a charity to create extra work for the volunteers.

 5. Create a charity pile.
 The charity pile is for clothes in good condition that just maybe aren’t right for you any more.
-Think about which charity you plan to gift your clothes to.
-All mine now go to Suited to Success Brisbane.
+Think about which charity you plan to gift your clothes.
+All mine go to Suited to Success Brisbane.
 Wherever you live, look for similar organisations, eg Dressed for Success and Fitted for Work.

 6. Create an eBay, Buy Swap and Sell or Gumtree pile.
 Maybe you’re a gun at re-selling on eBay, Gumtree or on Facebook’s Marketplace.
 Put any items aside (new with tags or designer pieces) and you might just get enough return for new purchases.
 If you have designer pieces in demand, there is probably a buy, swap and sell group for that label.

 7. Invest in new hangers if you need them.
 My wardrobe life and space has been changed forever by embracing the slimline flocked hanger.
-Thankfully they’re available almost everywhere now but I bought mine originally at Howards Storage World and most recently at Kmart.
+Check out Bon Maxie’s mushroom coloured flocked hangers – I’m in the process of switching over from the black Kmart hangers that have served me well but don’t last as well as I’d hoped.
 In my personal wardrobe, I’m trying to avoid buying MORE hangers.
 If I run low, I know it’s time to edit and audit, rather than just buy more hangers to add more clothes.

 8. When putting items back in your wardrobe, put the items that you most wear on a day-to-day basis front and centre.
 These are the high-use items that you just want to be able to see and grab at a moment’s notice.

-10. Colour code each section of your wardrobe to suit your organisation.
+10. Sort your wardrobe by type, then colour.
 For example, I group all my tees and tops together but you’ll find all the white ones and black ones hanging side by side.
 This not only shows me that I do not need to buy any more from the black and white tee and top department but it means I can grab a good basic quickly and easily in the morning rush.

 11. If wardrobe editing is not your thing, phone a friend.
-Better still, get that friend over to help you decide what stays and what goes.
+Better still, get that friend over (in person or on video call) to help you decide what stays and what goes.
 So often our emotions are tied up in our clothes – good and bad.
 I want you to have only good emotions in regards to what’s in your wardrobe – that means ditching anything that makes you feel less that fabulous.
 A true friend will give you permission to do that.

 12. As you’re putting things back in your wardrobe, start making a list of any things you might need.
 If there are any gaps, these will become evident once you’ve done your edit.
 Most gaps will either be wardrobe basics – jeans, shorts, pants, dresses, shoes in neutral colours – or show-pony, trend pieces.